axelboc/website-cass/collections/books/daughter-of-smoke-and-bone.md

 spineColour: "#010101"
 ---

 Funny, dark, self-aware.
 Epic world building.
+If this book was a meal it would be a rich medieval feast!